linsalrob/primer-trimming/README.md

 # PRINSEQ Primer Trimming

-This is a standalone package for the identification and removal of primer and adapter sequences from your fastq files.
+This is a standalone prinseq package for the identification and removal of primer and adapter sequences from your fastq files.
 It is written in ANSI C and designed to be fast, memory efficient, and portable.
+We have also aimed to make it accessible!

 ## What is it?
 Most DNA sequencing approaches use _artificial sequences_ such as adapters, primers, linkers, or MID tags, small sequences that are added to the beginning or ends of the DNA samples before they are sequenced.
 Here, we call them _artificial sequences_ so we don't have to keep writing adapters, primers, linkers, or MID tags!